 Jez Lowe and The Bad Pennies have been playing their songs and music of Northern England for a decade and a half around the folk festivals, clubs and concert stages of the world.
 “Acoustic simplicity coupled with electric vitality” was how they were described in their early days, and with half a dozen albums to their credit, along with solo albums by Jez and by other members of the group, their following has continued to increase.
 In 2006 alone they have played in America, Canada, Australia, New Zealand, Holland, Belgium and of course all over the UK and Ireland.
 Strong vocals, backed by outstanding instrumental back-up on guitar, cittern, fiddle, fretless bass, keyboards and Northumbrian Pipes, have made them one of Britain’s top attractions on the folk/acoustic/celtic circuit.

 Kate Bramley joined The Bad Pennies in November of 2000 as fiddle player and vocalist.
 Honesty Box was Kate’s first full length recording with Jez, after she worked on his Arts Council commissioned folk-symphony ‘Sea of Light’ in 2000.
 Kate still tours solo, and also with U.S based band Sweetgrass, who have a number of cd releases available.
-Her solo album of 2000 entitled ‘Out On My Own’, includes a cover recording of Jez’s Northern Echoes.
-(This album and her earlier ‘Walking Home’ are now unavailable but re-pressed as a compilation CD in 2003 called ‘Old Fashioned Looking Glass’).
-In 2006 she released a new solo album, LITTLE CANAAN, produced by Jez, and featuring a mixture of traditional and original songs, including some choice cover versions of other writers’ songs.
-‘The imressive Kate Bramley’ was how the Daily Telegraph described her voice and music.
+In 2006 she released a her most recent solo album, LITTLE CANAAN, produced by Jez, and featuring a mixture of traditional and original songs, including some choice cover versions of other writers’ songs.
+‘The impressive Kate Bramley’ was how the Daily Telegraph described her voice and music.

-In addition to a career in music, Kate has a career as a theatre writer and director, running her own Bad Apple Theatre, as well as freelance work for the world-renowned Hull Truck Theatre Company, a partnership that endured over many years.
-In 2002 Kate and Jez collaborated on a new drama “Fighting the Tide” that toured throughout the UK and featured 10 new songs from Jez, released by Tantobie Records as a limited edition “soundtrack” album.
+In addition to a career in music, Kate has a career as a theatre writer and director, running her own Badapple Theatre, as well as freelance work for the world-renowned Hull Truck Theatre Company, a partnership that endured over many years. www.badappletheatre.com has all the info on Kate’s current theatre work and some of the many shows she has written over the last 17 years!

 Andy May joined the band in 2002, but had worked with the band prior to his official joining by rehearsing and recording several tracks of the CD, Honesty Box.
 He had also stepped in as the fourth band member at numerous gigs during early Spring of 2002, including the Honesty Box Launch Party in Newcastle.
 Bringing a whole new dimension to the band, with his accordion, Northumbrian smallpipes, and whistles, this multi-instrumentalist has quickly expanded from being a sought-after session player for the likes of Kathryn Tickell, to a valued member of a live performance band.